- Student Life Menu

 Only Faculty Student Association furniture including beds and mattresses are permitted.
 FSA, Inc. furniture supplied is known to meet flame spread and smoke retardant requirements.
 Air mattresses or personally supplied furniture may compromise this requirement and is prohibited.

 Smoking is prohibited in East Hall.
 This includes the following but not limited to cigarettes, cigars, electric cigarettes, aromatic cigarettes, herbal cigars, hookahs and burning incense.
 Smoking is permitted only in the designated smoking areas outside the residence hall buildings.
-When smoking outside please be sure to comply with the Office of Housing & Residence Life policy which requires all individuals to stand beyond the designated line in front of each residence hall and dispose of cigarette butts in the appropriate receptacles.
+When smoking outside please be sure to comply with the Office of Housing & Residence Life policy which requires all individuals to smoke in the East Hall Smoking Gazebo and dispose of cigarette butts in the appropriate receptacles.

 Jefferson Community College prohibits tobacco use in any form, in all indoor areas on campus, in designated smoke-free zones, and within 20 feet of any building entrance, exit, window or ventilation system, unless otherwise identified.
 This policy is in accordance with New York State’s Clean Air Act effective July 24, 2003.